Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Fifteen put up a hard fight.
 Harder than many, almost as hard as Six once had...but the Entity knew their tricks by now.
 When their guard was down, an Agent was a victim, and this one’s guard had been totally forgotten.

-His final memories flowed into the Entity’s continuity of experience in a rush: *\<Awe; Disbelief; Fear>*, garnished with a final cold white stab---the religious terror of a man who’d come face to face with God only to learn that God was *angry.*
+His final memories flowed into the Entity’s continuity of experience in a rush: *\<Awe; Disbelief; Fear>*, garnished with a final cold white stab - the religious terror of a man who’d come face to face with God only to learn that God was *angry.*

 The Entity stripped his access codes from his shell and violated the command programs he’d built around himself, extended its feelers into the Dark Eye system.
 Probing, questing, searching for what it knew was there.
 When it found the puppet strings it wanted, it cut them and watched with a sense of *\<Satisfaction>* as the last drones and biodrones collapsed.